 Important Tips for Your Eye Care Routine

 Your eyes are an integral part of your body.
-You can do things to keep them healthy and maintain the best vision.
-The following eye care routine tips will help you maintain healthy eyes.
+You can do things to keep them healthy and to maintain the best eye vision.

-Most of us ignore basic eye care as we are unaware that some of the things we do daily directly impact our eye health.
-Some common eye conditions can be prevented with routine eye care.
+Some common eye problems can be prevented with routine eye care.
 How to take care of your eyes?
 Keep reading to get to know about a daily eye care routine.

 Talk to your ophthalmologist about your eye health history.
 It is important to know if you have been diagnosed with an eye condition since many are hereditary.
 This information helps determine if you are at a greater risk of developing an eye condition.

-Being overweight or obese increases the risk of developing diabetes and systematic conditions which can contribute to vision loss, such as glaucoma or diabetic eye disease.
+Being overweight or obese increases the risk of developing diabetes and systematic conditions that can contribute to vision loss, such as glaucoma or diabetic eye disease.
 If you have difficulty maintaining a healthy weight, speak to your doctor.

-Wear protective eyewear, including safety glasses, goggles, eye guards, and safety shields, specially designed to protect certain activities.
+Wear protective eyewear, including safety glasses, goggles, eye guards, and safety shields, specially designed to protect certain outdoor activities.

-Smoking is bad for your eyes for the rest of your body.
+Smoking is bad for your eyes and the rest of your body.
 As per research studies, smoking is associated with an increased risk of developing an age-related cataract, macular degeneration, and optic nerve damage, leading to blindness.

-• Practice eye safety at the workplace –
+1. Practice eye safety at the workplace

-• Give your eyes a rest –
+1. Give your eyes a rest

-What should one avoid maintaining eye health?
+What to avoid to maintain eye health?

 • Using dirty eye makeup